ANRAR4/AutoBTD6/README.md

 # Supporting new collection events

 Supporting a new collection event only requires adding a `.png` image of the symbol on a map to the `images/<resolution>/collection_events` folder.
 Similar to `images/<resolution>/collection_events/totem.png`.
 The collection event name will be the filename without `.png`.

+# Supporting new versions of Bloons TD6

+Most changes that get introduced in updates can be incorporated by adapting the corresponding config files:

+Update `version.txt` to contain the new version.

+**Please be aware that balance changes in major as well as minor updates to BTD6 could cause the provided playthroughs to no longer work.**<br>
+Regardless newly recorded playthroughs will work.

+## Adding new maps

+New Maps can be added by running `insert_new_map.py`.<br>
+Usage: `py insert_new_map.py "<name of the new map>" <before|after> "<name of adjacent map>"`<br>
+e. g. `py insert_new_map.py "Midnight mansion" before "Sunken columns"`<br>
+This will update `maps.json` by inserting the new map and shifting all following maps of the same category by one position.

+## Incorporating balance changes in regards to tower/upgrade cost

+The prices can be automatically updated by running the [`costs`](#costs---determine-cost-of-each-monkey-upgrade-and-hero) mode.

+## Adding new towers

+Adding a new tower requires adding it to `towers.json` -> `monkeys`.
+- `base` refers to the towers base cost
+- `class` describes where the tower can be placed (`land`, `water` or `any` (meaning both, like pat futsy))
+- `upgrades` refer to the cost of each upgrade (cost on medium difficulty with monkey knowledge disabled)
+- (optional) `upgrade_confirmation` describes whether the upgrade has a confirmation dialog (currently only used for super monkeys)(no dialog if omitted)

+Additionally you need to provide the corresponding hotkey in `keybinds.json`.

+The addition is only required if you plan to use said tower.

+## Adding new heros

+Adding a new tower requires adding it to `towers.json` -> `heros`.
+- `base` refers to the towers base cost
+- `class` describes where the tower can be placed (`land`, `water` or `any` (meaning both, like pat futsy))

+Additionally you need to provide the coordinates in the hero selection menu in `image_areas.json` for a resolution of 2560x1440.<br>
+If the hero shifts the positions of other heros the positions of affected heros will need to be changed as well.<br>
+If the hero selection menu gets reorganized for the 16th+ hero all coordinates will need to be updated.

+## Major GUI changes

+If the GUI of BTD6 changes majorly you might need to recreate the screenshots in `images/<resolution>` for your resolution or even redefine the characteristic areas in `image_areas.json` for said screenshots.
+If you define a new resolution in `image_areas.json` all attributes present in `2560x1440` must be defined!

 # Known issues